 I feel he is teasing me like the other villagers do.

 "Don't make fun of me."
 I cried.

 "I'm not.
 You're unique.
 I haven't ever met a girl as tall as you are."
 The older man clarified.

 "Me either.
 Nor has anyone else in Amphipolis.
 I get teased a lot."
 I confess.

 "People only make fun of others because of their own misunderstandings."

 Immediately I am comfortable with the old man.
 "Thanks.
 That made me feel better."

-"You are welcome." he smiles then sips his drink.
+"You are welcome."
+He smiles, sipping his drink.

 I need to hurry.
-It's only a matter of cronus before my mother gets back.
+It's only a matter of Cronus before my mother returns.